In 2015 we upgraded our meters, and linked them to parking sensors in the road that detect when you enter and leave a parking space.

 The label below is located on the top front of each parking meter within North Sydney LGA.
 This label provides important meter and sensor details to customers

 Consultation for the on-street parking management technology proposal was undertaken in 2012.
-A comprehensive four-page information sheet was available on Council’s website and in key distribution centres including Council’s customer service centre (see below), Stanton Library and the North Sydney Olympic Pool.
-The sheet was also distributed directly to stakeholder groups, precinct committees and business groups.
+A comprehensive four-page information sheet was and is on this website (see below) and in key distribution centres including our customer service centre, Stanton Library and the North Sydney Olympic Pool.
+The sheet was also distributed directly to stakeholder groups, Precinct committees and business groups.

 The proposal was on public exhibition from 30 May to 27 June 2012 and was promoted through advertisements in the local paper and social media, including directly to Council’s e-news subscribers.
 A public meeting was held on 21 June 2012.